Somnison

 Interstitial expansion during SWS

-CSF oscillation frequency
+Adaptive CSF oscillation period

 6hr